sebastienserre/freemius-checkout-rewamped/readme.txt

 Only the pro version allow this feature.
 You'll find (for the moment) a custom post type with a single template (customizable).

 == Changelog ==

+= 1.3.4 = 16august 2018
+* Fix bug in JS when several buttons in same page

+= 1.3.1/2/3 =
+* Test Freemius Upgrade system :-/

 =1.3.0 - 14 august 2018 =
 * Add a Shortcode